MitchellAcoustics/C2402_InterNoise_Soundscapy/IN_2024_3404.typ

 ]
 )
 ]
 The Soundscapy package is available on PyPI and can be installed using `pip install soundscapy`.
 The source code is available on GitHub at #link("https://github.com/MitchellAcoustics/Soundscapy");, where contributions are welcomed!
-The full notebook for this paper is available on OSF